What Is ERP Integration? A Complete Explanation

 • Integrations often come included with your subscription (or at a low additional cost)

-• Apps’ support teams are heavily incentivized to to help you build and maintain their integrations over time—which can lend itself to high quality support
+• Apps’ support teams are heavily incentivized to help you build and maintain their integrations over time—which can lend itself to high quality support

 Cons: